-Figure 2 shows the annual mean column-integrated liquid and ice water paths, (2D) cloud cover and surface precipitation from ECHAM(-HAM) using both CCFM (L-2 configuration) and Tiedtke-260 Nordeng convection.
-The geographical patterns are broadly similar, although there is generally less liquid and ice when CCFM is used, both in the tropics and the mid-latitudes.
+Figure 2 shows the annual mean column-integrated liquid and ice water paths, (2-D) cloud cover and surface precipitation from ECHAM-HAM using both CCFM (L-2 configuration) and Tiedtke-Nordeng convection.
+The geographical patterns are broadly similar, although there is generally less liquid water when CCFM is used, both in the tropics and the midlatitudes.

-Figure 3 shows the annual and zonal mean meridional-vertical profiles of liquid and ice content and (3D) cloud fraction from these two simulations.
-The generally lower liquid and ice contents using CCFM are again apparent, with the strongest difference being in the tropical lower troposphere, where there is very little liquid water when using CCFM.
-This may be related to the use of cloudedge mixing detrainment from deep convection in the bulk mass-flux formulation, allowing liquid water to detrain out of the lower part of such clouds, while CCFM detrains only at the explicit top of each cloud type.
+Figure 3 shows the annual and zonal mean meridionalvertical profiles of liquid and ice content and (3-D) cloud fraction from these two simulations.
+The generally lower liquid water content using CCFM is again apparent, with the strongest difference being in the tropical lower troposphere where there is very little liquid water when using CCFM.
+This may be related to the use of cloud-edge mixing detrainment from deep convection in the bulk mass-flux formulation, allowing liquid water to detrain out of the lower part of such clouds, while CCFM detrains only at the explicit top of each cloud type.
+CCFM also shows a concentration of liquid water in the lowest model levels, separated from that in the free troposphere by a drier layer.
+This may be related to the entraining plume framework being more suited to deep than shallow convection, or to differences between CCFM and Tiedtke-Nordeng in the coupling with the turbulent mixing in the boundary-layer scheme.

-It is important to note, however, that the differences in these fields from the choice of convection scheme are not as great as those between ECHAM and ECHAM-HAM, although the spatial signatures are different.
-ECHAM-HAM generally has more liquid and less ice than standard ECHAM, especially in the mid-latitudes; this is most likely due to their different large-scale cloud schemes as well as different tuning choices.
+It is important to note, however, that the differences in these fields from the choice of convection scheme are not as great as those between ECHAM-HAM and standard ECHAM (see Figs. S1 and S2 in the Supplement), although the spatial signatures are different.
+ECHAM-HAM generally has more liquid and less ice than standard ECHAM, especially in the midlatitudes; this is most likely due to their different large-scale cloud schemes as well as different tuning choices.